hyperledger/iroha-2-docs/src/api/config/torii-params.md

 TODO: Explain Torii module

-This module contains configuration of [Torii](/guide/glossary#torii) - the API gateway of Iroha.
-Refer to the [Torii Endpoints reference](/api/torii-endpoints) for information about exact endpoints.
+This module contains configuration of [Torii](/guide/glossary#torii), the API gateway of Iroha.
+Refer to the [Torii Endpoints reference](/api/torii-endpoints) for detailed information about endpoints.

 ## `torii.address`